 “Android was conceived, designed, and optimized to run on mobile device platforms from day one”

-But there is another important reason that makes Android the ideal operating system for mobile computers, one that sometimes gets overlooked.
+But there is another important reason that makes Android the ideal operating system for a rugged handheld, one that sometimes gets overlooked.
 Android was always intended, from conception, to be a mobile operating system.
 Unlike Windows operating systems that were originally intended for desktops and then trimmed down and limited in order to run on mobile devices, Android was conceived, designed, and optimized to run on mobile device platforms from day one.